pfnet-research/menoh-ruby/docs/tutorial.md

 model = onnx_obj.make_model(model_condition)
 ```

-## Preprocessing input
+## Preprocessing dataset

-First of all, preprocessing input is required. `data/VGG16.onnx` takes 3 channels 224 x 224 sized image but input image is not always sized 224x224.
+Before running the inference, the preprocessing of input dataset is required. `data/VGG16.onnx` takes 3 channels 224 x 224 sized image but input image is not always sized 224x224.
 So we use Imagemagick's `resize_to_fill` method for resizing.

 Runx takes images as NCHW format (N x Channels x Height x Width), but `Mat` of OpenCV holds image as HWC format (Height x Width x Channels).
 In addition, `data/VGG16.onnx` takes RGB image but `Mat` holds image as BGR format.
 So next we call `export_pixels` method for each channels `["R", "G", "B"]`, then `flatten` arrays.